1uptalent/1uptalent.github.io/source/blog/2011-04-11-its-a-dangerous-business.markdown

 We have been working for more than a month now without any online presence.

 That is a great sign, since without any advertising we have been able to land a really interesting project.
 One of those that can **truly** change the world.
-Its name is <a title="Tu opinas y el mundo mejora" href="http://valioo.com" target="_blank">Valioo</a> and it is still in private beta, but you can learn more and reserve your position in the queue.
+Its name is Valioo and it is still in private beta, but you can learn more and reserve your position in the queue.

 Anyway, I digress.